CivicTechTO/slack-greeting-bot/README.md

 We use [Heroku ](https://heroku.com) for hosting the chatbot service.

 The `master` branch is setup to auto deploy to heroku whenever changes are pushed into the master branch.
-The `master` branch is a protected branch, changes can only be submitting through pull requests and requires revies before merging.
+The `master` branch is a protected branch, changes can only be submitting through pull requests and requires reviews before merging.
 See our [CONTRIBUTING](CONTRIBUTING.md) for

 The chatbot service lives at: [https://ctto-greetingbot.herokuapp.com](https://ctto-greetingbot.herokuapp.com)